DeloitteAU/react-habitat/readme.md

 ### Changing the habitat query selector

-*Default: '[data-component]'*
+*Default: 'data-component'*

 By default React Habitat will resolve components via the `data-component` attribute.
 You can configure this by assigning the `componentSelector` property in your constructor.

-It will accept any string containing one or more [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) separated by commas.
+It will accept any string containing any valid attribute name.

 Example